SharepointDesigns/documentation/spd-documentation/docs/employee-onboarding/configuration.md

 - If the connected list contains more than 5 items, the carousel view is automatically enabled.
 - The **Items to display** slider allows customization between 5 to 10 items.
 The default is 5.
 - If 5 or fewer items are selected to display, the carousel will not be enabled and a static layout is shown.
-- If the **Icon** column contains an image, it will be displayed in the UI instead of the user’s profile picture.
+- If the **Icon** column contains an image, it will be displayed in the UI instead of the user's mock data.

 ---